-Two reviewers independently evaluated each study on the basis of predefined criteria at the abstract and full-text review levels (eTable 1 in the Supplement).
-The population of interest was adults 40 years and older without prior CVD events.
-Studies were limited to those in which fewer than 10% of the participants had prior CVD events to include only trials that predominantly enrolled the population of interest.
-We included randomized trials of statin therapy vs placebo or no statin and assessed all-cause mortality, coronary heart disease, stroke-related morbidity or mortality, or harms of treatment (including muscle injury, cognitive loss, incident diabetes, and hepatic injury).
-We also included studies of statin treatment adjusted to achieve target low-density lipoprotein cholesterol (LDL-C) levels vs fixed-dose or other treatment strategies and studies that evaluated effects of statin therapy intensity on benefits and harms.
-For diabetes incidence, large cohort and case-control studies of statin use vs nonuse were also included.
+Two reviewers independently reviewed titles, abstracts, and full-text articles using predefined eligibility criteria (eMethods 2 in the JAMA Supplement).
+The population was adults 40 years or older without prior CVD events; studies of populations in which less than 10% of participants had prior CVD events were also eligible.
+Randomized clinical trials of statin therapy vs placebo or no statin, statin dosing strategies to target low-density lipoprotein cholesterol [LDL-C] level vs fixed-dose strategies, or higher- vs lower-intensity statin therapy that assessed all-cause or CVD mortality, fatal or nonfatal myocardial infarction (MI) or stroke, revascularization, composite CVD outcomes, or harms of treatment (including muscle injury, cognitive loss, incident diabetes, and hepatic injury) were included.
+For harms, large cohort (n >10,000) and case-control (>500 cases) studies of statin use vs nonuse were also eligible.
 The selection of literature is summarized in Figure 2.

-One investigator abstracted details about the study design, patient population, setting, screening method, interventions, analysis, and results, and a second investigator checked the abstracted data.
-Two investigators independently applied criteria developed by the USPSTF12 to rate the quality of each study as good, fair, or poor (eTable 2 in the Supplement).
-Discrepancies were resolved through consensus.
+One investigator abstracted details about the study design, patient population, setting, screening method, interventions, analysis, and results.
+A second investigator verified the abstracted data.
+Statin intensity was categorized using published criteria, based on expected degree of LDL-C reduction (eTable 1 in the JAMA Supplement).
+Two investigators independently assessed the quality of each study as good, fair, or poor using predefined criteria developed by the USPSTF5 (eMethods 3 and eTable 2 in the JAMA Supplement).
+Discrepancies were resolved through a consensus process.

 Data Synthesis and Analysis

-Meta-analyses were conducted to calculate risk ratios (RRs) for statins vs placebo using the Dersimonian–Laird random-effects model with Review Manager version 5.2 (Cochrane Collaboration Nordic Cochrane Centre).
-Statistical heterogeneity was assessed with the I2 statistic.15 When statistical heterogeneity was present (defined as I2 >30%), sensitivity analysis was performed with the profile likelihood method using Stata version 10.1 (StataCorp).16 Additional sensitivity and stratified analyses were performed based on study quality, exclusion of trials that enrolled patients with prior CVD events, duration of follow-up, intensity of statin therapy,4 mean total cholesterol and LDL-C levels at baseline, and whether the trial was stopped early.
-For analyses with 10 or more trials, funnel plots were constructed to detect small sample effects.17
+Meta-analyses were conducted to calculate risk ratios (RRs) for statins vs placebo or no statin using the DerSimonian and Laird random effects model with Review Manager version 5.4.1 (Cochrane Collaboration Nordic Centre).
+Statistical heterogeneity was assessed using the I2 statistic.6 When statistical heterogeneity was present (defined as I2 > 30%), sensitivity analysis was performed with the profile likelihood method using Stata version 10.1 (StataCorp).7 Results using the profile likelihood method were very similar and are not discussed further.

-The aggregate internal validity (quality) of the body of evidence was assessed for each key question using methods developed by the USPSTF (eTable 3 in the Supplement),12 based on the number, quality, and size of studies; consistency of results between studies; and directness of evidence.
+The aggregate internal validity (quality) of the body of evidence was assessed for each key question using methods developed by the USPSTF,5 based on the number, quality, and size of studies, consistency of results between studies, and directness of evidence.

 Benefits of Statin Treatment

 Key Question 1a.
-What are the benefits of statins in reducing the incidence of CVD-related morbidity or mortality or all-cause mortality in asymptomatic adults 40 years or older without prior CVD events?
+What are the benefits of statins in reducing the incidence of CVD-related morbidity or mortality or all-cause mortality in asymptomatic adults without prior CVD events?

-Key Question 1b.
-What are the benefits of statin treatment to achieve target LDL-C levels vs other treatment strategies?
+Key Question 1c.
+What are the benefits of statin treatment titrated to achieve target LDL-C levels vs a fixed-dose strategy?

 Harms of Statin Treatment